kilbey-lyle/memory-game/README.md

 ## UX

 ### Project Goals
 The goal of 'Click It!' is to create a simple game for all ages.
 Pitting friends and family against each other to try reach the highest score without making a single mistake.
 Click it will contain easy to use share features to allows users to to brag about their superior memory via social media and email.
-The inbuilt competition CLick It! provides, combines for the perfect blend of fun and frustration.
+The inbuilt competition Click It! provides, combines for the perfect blend of fun and frustration.

 ### Player Goals
-A player will be motivated to visit Click It! to show their short-term memory prowess, wether attempting to best themselves or a peer.
+A player will be motivated to visit Click It! to show their short-term memory prowess, whether attempting to best themselves or a peer.
 To a player their goal is simple, enjoy attempting to get the highest possible sequence in an environment with a ever increasing level of complexity.

 ### Developer and Business Goals
 Build a simple single-player memory game.
 Using available social media and email API's to allow users to quickly and easily share their score from each round attempted.